-Kevin - Interdisciplinary Studies
+Kevin - Interprofessional Studies

 A Loyola master's student, 54-year-old Kevin grew concerned when he began experiencing memory lapses that affected his ability to keep up with his course work.
 A family history of Alzheimer's Disease and a stroke he suffered about 10 years ago suggested that something more serious than absent-mindedness or overwork was involved.

 A Loyola professor recommended Kevin contact the Clinical Centers, where he participated in four multi-hour evaluation sessions.
 The evaluation included testing in psychology, speech-pathology, and audiology.
 Kevin received a comprehensive report that indicated he had cognitive disorder and memory impairment and recommended he begin speech-language therapy to improve his cognitive-linguistic skills.